- book buy online order viagra

 Allison Gingras, holds a Master’s Degree in Education from Lesley University in Cambridge, MA.
 She is a Catholic homeschooling mother of three.
 Her daughter, Faith, is adopted from China and is profoundly deaf.
 It is through Mrs. Gingras’s experience in learning American Sign Language (ASL), to communicate and teach her daughter, along with a desire to provide an opportunity for more people to learn this beautiful language that has promoted her to teach ASL.
 Mrs. Gingras has offered ASL classes in various homeschool settings including three years for her homeschool co-op.

 Mrs. Gingras teaches American Sign Language (ASL).
-This school year she will teach:

 Emily Henry grew up in Michigan with her parents, two brothers, and several cats.
 All three children were homeschooled and graduated with a diploma from the Noah Webster Academy for homeschoolers.
 She attended Ave Maria College in Michigan until its closure in 2006.
 From there, she transferred to Hillsdale College, where she completed her BA in Classical Studies and English.
 Beginning in 2009, Emily taught several subjects at homeschool co-ops throughout the mid-Michigan area, including Latin, History, English, Bible, and Earth Science.
 Although she enjoyed teaching all subjects, Latin will always be her first love.
 She now lives in the greater Washington D.C. area with her wonderful husband.
 Mrs. Henry has been teaching for Homeschool Connections for one year.
 She has enjoyed the experience and is eager for year two!

 Mrs. Henry teaches Latin.
-This school year she will teach:

 Mrs. Mausolf is a Catholic homeschooling mother of two.
 She has a Bachelors degree in Russian studies from Washington and Lee University and a Masters degree in German, with a concentration in German literature, from Florida State University.
 Before her marriage she lived in Germany for a year, teaching English at several colleges.
 She has taught German at the college level in te States for a number of years and is eager to work with homeschoolers now.
 Her husband is from Germany too, and they enjoy speaking German at home in Texas with their Kindern.